AlexandraPosa/model-fingerprinting-attacks/README.md

 python utility/extract_quantized_fingerprint.py
 ```

-As depicted in the picture below,
+The quantized model achieves the same accuracy level as the original model during the fine-tuning process.
-the extraction of the quantized fingerprint resulted in a distorted signature oscillating around 0.5,
+However, the extraction of the quantized fingerprint resulted in an unidentifiable code vector,
-failing to meet the accuracy requirements.
+failing to meet the accuracy requirements, as depicted in the picture below.

 <img src="images/quantized_fingerprint.png" alt="Pruned Fingerprint" width="450" height="360">